|

 - Smart Copy only different items from Source to Destination.

-- Delete items not anymore in Source from Destination.
+- Delete items no longer in Source from Destination.

 Smart Mirror takes care of Hardlink Relations, restores Inner Junctions or Inner Symbolic links or when